Jangalia Union

 Jangalia Union is the largest union of Pakundia Upazila, Kishoreganj District, Bangladesh.
 Its total land area is 6,817 acres.
 Total population of the union 32,839 residents in 16 villages.
 The union has many educational institutes, mosque, market and 3 post offices.
-Narashunda River gone through Jangalia Union and is connected to Brahmaputra River and hawor.
+Narasunda River gone through Jangalia Union and is connected to Brahmaputra River and haor.

 Geography

 Jangalia is located at Pakundia Upazila in Kishoreganj District.
 It is just beside Hossainpur Upazila and Narsunda River.
 The Union is under Dhaka Division.

 Villages

 There are many villages under Jangalia Union.
 These are: Jangalia, North Jangalia, Bishwanathpur, Dagdaga, Kazihati, Tarakandi, Manullarchar, Charteki, Charteki Dogarerpar, Charkawna Muniarikanda, Charkwna Maishakanda, and Charkawna Nayapara.

 Demographics

 Jangalia Union had a total population of 32,839 where 16,200 male and 16,639 female.

 Administration

 The administrative office of 1 No Jangalia Union Parishad is located at Jangalia Bazar (Pakundia - Hossainpur Road).
 Head of the Union Parishad administration is Chairman.
 The current chairman of the 1 No Jangalia Union Parishad is Mr. Bulbul Ahmed.